 Six months ago, (June 2012) we reviewed Rust Bullet rust prevention paint.
 As we said then, the best way we had to see if the paint works as advertised was to expose it to the environment where the protection was most required.
 We put it on the bare ground behind our garage and left it for the six months.

 Our test piece where it had 'lived' for the last six months...on the ground behind our garage.

 The piece weathered 90+ degrees of Virginia summer, and sat under 2 inches of snow in December.
 We then brought it into the garage and checked it for any rust.

 Of course, any paint could probably protect rust from forming for 6 months.
-But what we specifically were looking for was signs of continuing damage done by the rust that was pre-existing on the piece when we painted it.
-The paint was solidly adhered to the metal and there was no signs of any adverse activity beneath the paint.
+But what we specifically were looking for were signs of continuing damage done by the rust that was pre-existing on the piece when we painted it.
+The paint was solidly adhered to the metal and there were no signs of any adverse activity beneath the paint.

 When asked by Rust Bullet to do a product review, we were faced with a bit of a quandary.
 First of all, Rust Bullet is one of our advertisers.
 Secondly, it is critical that Second Chance Garage maintains its integrity.
 It is particularly important on the internet, where your integrity is all you have.

 So we decided to proceed, and decided to let the chips fall where they may.
 If our testing of a product does not produce results as advertised by the manufacturer, we really don't want advertisements on our site misleading our readers.
 If a product does work as advertised, it could be an honest solution for many problems car restorers face.

 Rust Bullet manufactures a variety of rust inhibitive coatings.
 For our review they sent a formulation specifically designed for automotive uses.

 This is where we started...lots of rust and pitting.